bharath-785/Digital-Forensic/Lab01-Live-System-Analysis/README.md

-🔍 Live System Analysis & Malware Investigation
+🔍 Live System Analysis & Malware Investigation:

 This project demonstrates a full live incident response workflow performed on a Windows virtual machine after a suspicious executable (LairNetPutty.exe) was discovered on a corporate workstation.
 The goal of the lab was to determine whether the file posed a threat and to document the investigative process using real forensic tools.

-🧭 Project Overview
+🧭 Project Overview:

 An employee downloaded an unknown utility without IT approval.
 As part of the incident response team, I performed a structured investigation that included: